nitishspatkar/nitishspatkar.github.io/README.md

-I am currently serving as a research associate at FHNW (University of Applied Sciences and Arts, Northwestern Switzerland) within the [Institute for Interactive Technologies](https://www.fhnw.ch/en/about-fhnw/schools/school-of-engineering/institutes/institute-for-interactive-technologies).
+I am currently a research associate at FHNW (University of Applied Sciences and Arts, Northwestern Switzerland) within the [Institute for Interactive Technologies](https://www.fhnw.ch/en/about-fhnw/schools/school-of-engineering/institutes/institute-for-interactive-technologies).

-I earned my Ph.D. from the University of Bern.
+I completed my Ph.D. at the University of Bern.
 Between 2018 and 2022, I was a member of the [Software Composition Group](https://scg.unibe.ch/) led by Prof. Oscar Nierstrasz.
 My work primarily focuses on requirements engineering, with a strong interest in UX, digital sustainability, and improving agile way of development.

 Discover my doctoral research thesis, titled [Supporting Multiple Stakeholders in Agile Development](./moldable-requirements.md).